 In early 2018, I started hosting sewing bees for people interested in making produce bags out of upcycled cloth in order to replace single-use plastic produce bags.
 Since then, this little project has snowballed and our group has given out thousands of reusable cloth produce bags at the farmers’ market.

-On social media, many people have told me that they’ve been inspired to start their own produce bag making groups—from Seattle, to Vancouver, to Rio de Janeiro, to Israel, to Barcelona and beyond.
+On social media, many people have told me that they’ve been inspired to start their own produce bag making groups—from Seattle, to Scotland, to Rio de Janeiro, to Israel, to Barcelona and beyond.
 Many others have also asked me if I know of any groups in their city.
 I’ve connected some of these people on social media but the following map should make that process much more efficient.

 Join a group or donate fabric to a group